 - My mind is quiet, my heart is still

 9. Read a pleasant book.

-What better way to end the night then by cozying up to a nice book.
-Of course it is important to choose a light, fluffy type of book while avoiding ones that require much thinking such as text books or informational writings.
-If you’re like me, you may not get too far into the reading, but it is a really nice way to calm excessive mind chatter and focus the energy on some fictional fun.
-I further recommended avoiding bright lights, so a small book light will be extremely helpful. **Since computer lights often stimulate the mind, it is not recommended to read books from the computer at this time.
+What better way to end the night than by cozying up to a nice book.
+Of course, it is important to choose a light, fluffy type of book while avoiding ones that require too much thinking such as text books or informational writings.
+If you’re like me, you may not get too far into the reading, but it is a really nice way to calm your excessive mind chatter and focus your energy on some fictional fun.
+I further recommended to avoid bright lights, so a small book light will be extremely helpful. *Since computer lights often stimulate the mind, it is not recommended to read books from the computer at this time.

 10. Take an herbal sleep aid.

-Herbal sleep aids are great compliments to these other recommendations given.
-This means that although they may have a slight effect on their own, they are much more potent when used simultaneously with some calming nighttime practices.
-Here is a short list of some simple, non-habit forming and effective sleep aids that you can utilize for a peaceful night’s rest.
+Herbal sleep aids can be a great complement to these other recommendations listed.
+This means that although they may have a slight effect on their own, they are much more powerful and effective when they are used simultaneously with some calming nighttime practices.
+Here is a short list of some simple, non-habit forming, and effective sleep aids that you can utilize for a peaceful night’s rest.

 Ayurvedic Sleep Aids:

 - Sleep Easy Tincture

 - Sleep Easy Syrup

 - Nidra Nasya